tom-bbc/AI-Safety-and-Alignment/AI-Alignment-Fast-Track/Unit 3: Using AI to align AI.md

   * AI assistance for humans evaluating LLM outputs.
   * The assisted evaluations can be used to train a reward model, which trains a new, better LLM, and repeat.
 * **Constitutional AI**:
-  * Techniques like RLAIF that are based on a set of constitutional principles.
+  * See Unit 2 - RLAIF vs. RLHF.
 * **Debate**:
   * Multiple AI systems argue different takes on a task/issue, providing evidence and arguments, and discrediting other debaters statements.
   * A human then decides the winner.